SvetlaGeorgieva/natours/README.md

   - Create new project.
 Give it a name (ex. natours), give yourself 'Project Owner' permissions
   - Click on the button 'Build a Cluster'.
 You can use the default settings for a free cluster.

-- **Connect app to your hosted batabase** - TODO
+- **Connect app to your hosted batabase**

   - On Cluster0 click the 'Connect' button.
 Add your current IP address (there is a button for this), so that your computer could connect to this cluster.
-  - Create MongoDB username and password (fill in the username and password data and click on 'Create MongoDB User').
+  - Create MongoDB username and password (fill in the username and password input fields and click on 'Create MongoDB User').
   - Use your password to set your `DATABASE_PASSWORD` variable in your 'config.env' file. **See under section 'Configuration' for details!**
   - Click the button 'Choose Connection Method'.
 Choose 'Connect Your Application'.
   - Driver -> Node.js.
 Version -> latest one of the list
   - Copy the connection string.
 Make sure to use your username and database name.
 Use this string to construct the value of the `DATABASE` variable in your 'config.env' file. **See under section 'Configuration' for details!**

-- **Fill your database with data** - TODO
+- **Fill your database with data**

+  > Note: Dev database data (for tours, reviews, users) is located at './dev-data/data/'.
+We can import it with a specially implemented JS command.
+Keep in mind that the dev data has already encrypted passwords, so we don't want to encrypt on top of that.
+The instructions below handle this.

+  - Manually disable (comment out) all pre-save middlewares in './models/userModel.js' -> this will disable the password encryption on save/update.
+They all start with `userSchema.pre('save'` .
+  - In terminal, from project's root folder, run
+    `node ./dev-data/data/import-dev-data.js --import`
+  - If successful, you will see message _Data successfully loaded!_
+  - Go back to './models/userModel.js' and manually enable (uncomment) all pre-save middlewares again.
+  - To delete all database data, you can run command:
+    `node ./dev-data/data/import-dev-data.js --delete`
+  - If successful, you will see message _Data successfully deleted!_

 - **SMTP settings**

-  - To capture SMTP traffic from our dev environment, we can use a service like 'mailtrap'.
-Then username, password, host and port will need to be set in our 'config.env' file.
+  - To capture SMTP traffic from our dev environment, we can use a service like 'Mailtrap'.
+We will use the username, password, host to configure the application as described in section _Configuration_.

   - Example with Mailtrap:
     > - create new account on [Mailtrap](https://mailtrap.io/)